 - Cardiac health

 Veterinary-Exclusive formulas also offer a full line of well-pet food that provide complete and balanced nutrition for healthy dogs and cats.
 And to address the unique needs of purebred dogs and cats, Badger Veterinary Hospital carries Royal Canin® breed-specific formulas.

-Royal Canin nutrition can be purchased at your Badger Veterinary Hospital clinic and through Badger Vet’s online pharmacy.
+Royal Canin nutrition can be purchased at your Badger Veterinary Hospital clinic and through our Online Pharmacy.

 With a firm commitment to your pet’s health and weight, you will feel confident that your dog or cat is eating healthy and feeling its best!